matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 None of these
  -->

-By the way, the `zip` function is available in the most famous utility library, Lodash, as `_.zip`.
+By the way, the `zip` function is available in the most popular utility library, Lodash, as `_.zip`.
 There are two problems with the Lodash implementation:

 - It implicitly implements the `itertools.zip_longest` functionality without documenting it, or offering a padding value.
 - Not necessarily a problem, but it only operates on arrays and returns an array without any lazy evaluation.
 This probably serves an average JavaScript user better, but not if you're hungry for scalability and performance.